 We welcome your feedback through our family relations policy (complaints and compliments).
 Please visit our policies for instructions on how to share your feedback.

 Parents and professionals are welcome to connect with the services and support available across CTN by calling ACCESS at 1-866-377-0286 and connecting with a service navigator.
-You can also get in touch with ACCESS if you want to apply for the Applied Behaviour Analysis Program (ABA) for kids diagnosed with autism spectrum disorders.

 Most programs have eligibility requirements.
 Some may require assessments and/or referrals from physians or other service providers.
 Our service navigators will be able to work with you to determine the supports your child/youth and family would benefit from.
 They can also guide you through the referral process for both CTN services and services delivered through other agencies.